2020 Stadium Series Jersey Countdown

 Using the same NHL-mandated template as the LA Kings’ jerseys this year, the Sharks at least have some colour to work with in their branding.
 And the template works better in this format, in the very least because their nipples-to-knees colour is black, and teal looks good on top.
 But why does San Jose cling to the orange as part of their visual identity?
 It’s barely used in their current jerseys and here?
 Well, it’s only used as the colour on the collar, making it look more like a choker necklace.
 They’ve successfully shaken off their choker status given their recent run to the Stanley Cup Finals, but it was still a thing when these jersey were worn, making it a really strange inclusion.
 I’m sure the Sharks organization loved even the NHL rubbing their faces in it with the jersey template. #trolling

 The Leafs join the list with their 2018 inclusion to the Stadium Series jersey canon.
 It’s dropped a few spots from last year due to the fact that they looked even worse on the ice than in concept.
-The jerseys themselves are not too bad on their own, out of context, but the blindingly white uniform?
+The jerseys themselves (which is more what this list is about) are not too bad on their own, out of context, but the blindingly white uniform?
 It’s obnixous and ill-conceived within the context of hockey aesthetics.
 The minimalism of the design elements don’t bug me.
 Using the Royal Canadian Navy uniforms and aesthetics as inspiration doesn’t bug me.
 Even the chest stripe doesn’t really bug me.
 But a jersey and uniform that doesn’t mind its surroundings bugs me.
 It’s too obnoxiously white in a setting that demands colour.

 The lowest-ranked 2016 jersey belongs to the Blackhawks.
 It’s not a bad jersey per-se, but it’s just genuinely uninteresting.
 A white jersey with a few chunky black lines and a couple logos.
 It seems like there just wasn’t much effort put behind it compared to the other teams in the 2016 series.
-That could possibly be because this will be Chicago’s fourth outdoor game (compared to Colorado and Minnesota’s first, and Detroit’s third), so there’s only so far they’re willing to delve into their history to create interesting and/or on-brand one-off jerseys.
-And that cut-off date appears to be 1955 for them, so they’re starting to run out of options.
+That could possibly be because this was Chicago’s fourth outdoor game, so there’s only so far they’re willing to delve into their history to create interesting and/or on-brand one-off jerseys.
+And that cut-off date appeared to be 1955 for them, so they’re started to run out of options.
+(And then the 2019 Winter Classic happened.)
 Or there’s the option of asymmetric collars.
 Blah, no thanks.
 I like the Chicago flag stars on it, but the black-and-white half-collar just looks ridiculous.

 The Rangers reached back to their Gretzky days for inspiration for these jerseys, closely replicating the stripe pattern on the sleeves, collar and base of the jersey.
 The colours/outlines of the numbers are also the same.
 But they added in the shoulder yokes from the 2014 Stadium Series jersey template and, of course, switched out quadruple-outlined super-spiky Lady Liberty logo for their classic diagonal text.
 It’s not a horrible jersey, but the “New York” being forced to be chromed because of the league just makes it look out-of-place.
 The sleeve stripes are a little too complex given the relative minimalism of the rest of the jersey too and look odd because of that.
 And there’s the issue of the blue being way too dark compared to their usual colours, which looks flat during the game.
 There’s good and bad, so the middle-of-the-pack is a good place to put this jersey.
 And it’s better to just ignore it.
 But again, kudos to Lundqvist for doing something creative, like having pinstriped pads and gear to pay homage to the Yankees.